 Security obligation: All carriers, carriage service providers and carriage service intermediaries will be required to do their best to protect networks and facilities from unauthorised access and interference – including a requirement to maintain ‘competent supervision’ and ‘effective control’ over telecommunications networks and facilities owned or operated by them.

-Carriers and nominated carriage service providers will be required to notify government of proposed changes to their networks and services that could compromise their ability to comply with the security obligation.
+Notification obligation: Carriers and nominated carriage service providers will be required to notify government of planned changes to their systems and services that could compromise their capacity to comply with the security obligation.

-The Minister for Home Affairs has a new directions power, to direct a carrier, carriage service provider or carriage service intermediary to do, or not do, a specified thing that is reasonably necessary to protect networks and facilities from national security risks.
+Directions power: The Home Affairs Minister has a new directions power, to direct a carrier, carriage service provider or carriage service intermediary to do, or not do, a specified thing that is reasonably necessary to protect networks and facilities from national security risks.